 For the purposes of GDPR (General Data Protection Regulations) we are the "data controller".
 UK Vape Scene is a trading name of Can You Get Me Ltd (UK company number 04560133).
 Any third-party companies we use are known as "data processors".
 Under GDPR law these data processors are forbidden from using your information in any way except when we instruct them to do so.
-We use such third parties for delivery of goods (including Royal Mail, Fedex and DPD), delivery of marketing emails (including Mailchimp) and processing of electronic payments (including PayPal).
-Where these third parties are based outside of the EU, we have ensured that the relevant companies have put in place appropriate safeguards for data processing.
+We use such third parties for delivery of goods (including Royal Mail, UPS and DPD), and processing of electronic payments (including QuickPay and VivaWallet).
+We have ensured that the relevant companies have put in place appropriate safeguards for data processing in line with GDPR.

 What rights do I have regarding my personal information?

 If the information we have is incorrect, you have the right to have it amended.
 You can generally do this yourself in your account settings, however please contact us if you'd prefer us to do it for you.

 You have the right to request a list of any information that we have about you, and to request that we delete your personal information from our records.

 If you have consented to the processing of your data (e.g. for email marketing) then you have the right to withdraw that consent at any time.

 And finally, you have the right to lodge a complaint with the Information Commissioner's Office (ICO) if we cannot resolve your request.